 Many of the leading blog hosting services (that bloggers tend to promote) offer only the option to pay your full plan duration up front… racking up a bill that’s often well over $100 and locking you in to a hosting plan for the next year or two.

-If you want to find and evaluate the best monthly billed web hosting services, then you’ve come to the right place.
+If you want to evaluate the best monthly billed web hosting services, then you’ve come to the right place.

 Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I’ll earn a commission.
-When you purchase web hosting using my one of my affiliate links, the company compensates me, which helps me run this blog and keep things like my 25,000 word ultimate guide to starting a blog free of charge.
-Know that I also only recommend products and services I personally stand behind.
+When you purchase web hosting using my one of my affiliate links, the company compensates me, which helps keep my content free of charge.
+Know that I also only recommend services I personally stand behind.

 Without further delay—let’s break down each of the best monthly billed hosting services and compare which one will work best for your needs.